Evolutionary network games: equilibria from imitation and best-response dynamics: Best-shot game

 \subsection{Proportional imitation}

-We begin by considering the case of our example of strategic substitutes when imitation of a neighbor is only possible if she has obtained better payoff than the focal player, \emph{i.e.}, $\epsilon=0$ in eq.\ (\ref{eq.PI}).
-In that case, within the framework of mean field, the main result is the following:
+We begin by considering the case of strategic substitutes when imitation of a neighbor is only possible if she has obtained better payoff than the focal player, \emph{i.e.}, $\epsilon=0$ in eq.\ (\ref{eq.PI}).
+In that case, the main result is the following:

-{\bf Proposition 1.} Within the mean field formalism, under PI dynamics, when $\epsilon=0$ the final state for the population is the absorbing state with a density of cooperators $\rho=0$ (full defection) except if the initial state is full cooperation $\rho_0=1$.
+{\bf Proposition 1.} Within the mean field formalism, under PI dynamics, when $\epsilon=0$ the final state for the population is the absorbing state with a density of cooperators $\rho=0$ (full defection) except if the initial state is full cooperation.

 {\em Proof.} {Working in a mean field context means that individuals are well-mixed, \emph{i.e.}, every player interacts with average players.
 In this case the differential equation for the density of cooperators $\rho$ is}